-Also, you must start taking time for yourself for simple pleasures like listening to music, which will allow you to escape for a moment and release bad emotions
+Also, you must start taking time for yourself for simple pleasures like listening to music, which will allow you to escape for a moment and release destructive emotions.

 Regaining control of our life

-Finally, we will succeed in reducing the level of stress by regaining control of our life, by getting organized and by having a healthy lifestyle.
+Finally, we will reduce stress by regaining control of our lives, getting organized, and having a healthy lifestyle.
 These changes will give you more time, and you will feel energized, which will allow you to become more restful.
 This free time will help you in your introspective reflection.
 Analyze your life, find out where things are going wrong, and start developing the solution.
 This new perspective will give you a feeling of serenity and satisfaction.